galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 ## Calculate Heinz scores

-Before running Heinz to pinpoint the key pathways, we need to calculate a Heinz score for each node, using the BUM model parameters we obtained in the previous step; meanwhile, we also need to specify an FDR value.
+As the first step, we need to calculate a Heinz score for each node, using the BUM model parameters we obtained; meanwhile, we also need to specify an FDR value as input.

 > ### {% icon comment %} What is FDR value?
 > FDR is short for false discovery rate, which is a method of conceptualizing the rate of type I errors in null hypothesis testing when conducting multiple comparisons, if you are interested, view the detail in [Wikipedia](https://en.wikipedia.org/wiki/False_discovery_rate).